-Guideline Recommendations Anxiety Disorder National Collaborating Centre for Mental Health, National Institute for Health and Clinical Excellence (NICE): Generalised Anxiety Disorder and Panic Disorder (with or without agoraphobia) in Adults: Management in Primary High-intensity psychological interventions: If a patient with GAD chooses a high-intensity psychological intervention, cognitive behavioral therapy (CBT) or applied relaxation may be offered.
-Pharmacotherapy: If pharmacotherapy is chosen, selective serotonin reuptake inhibitors (SSRIs) are preferred.
+Guideline Recommendations Anxiety Disorder National Collaborating Centre for Mental Health, National Institute for Health and Clinical Excellence: High-intensity psychological interventions If a patient with generalized anxiety disorder (GAD) chooses a high-intensity psychological intervention, cognitive behavioral therapy (CBT) or applied relaxation may be offered.
+Generalised Anxiety Disorder and Panic Disorder (with or without agoraphobia) in Adults: Management in Primary Secondary and Community Care (update) (2011) 293 Pharmacotherapy If pharmacotherapy is chosen, selective serotonin reuptake inhibitors (SSRIs) are preferred.
 Sertraline is the most cost-effective treatment option and may be used first-line.
-If sertraline is ineffective, either an alternative SSRI or a serotonin- Secondary and Community Care (update) (2011) 283 norepinephrine reuptake inhibitor (SNRI) may be offered.
+If sertraline is ineffective, either an alternative SSRI or a serotonin-norepinephrine reuptake inhibitor (SNRI) may be offered.
 If a patient cannot tolerate either a SSRI or a SNRI, pregabalin may be tried.
 Benzodiazepines or antipsychotics should not be used for the treatment of GAD in primary care.
 Efficacy and safety should be evaluated every 2-4 weeks during the first 3 months of therapy and every 3 months subsequently.
 If a drug is effective, therapy should continue for at least one year as the risk of relapse is high.
-Complex, treatment-refractory GAD: Combination of psychological and pharmacotherapy may be offered.
+American Psychiatric Complex, treatment-refractory GAD Combination of psychological and pharmacotherapy may be offered.
 Alternatively, combinations of antidepressants or augmentation of antidepressants with other drugs may be tried.
 However, the evidence for the effectiveness of combination treatments is lacking and side effects and interactions are more likely when combining and augmenting antidepressants.
-Combination therapy should only be initiated by practitioners with American Psychiatric Association (APA): Practice guideline for the treatment of patients with panic disorder expertise in the psychological and drug treatment of complex, treatment-refractory anxiety disorders and after full discussion with the patients about the benefits and risks of therapy.
-Initial therapy: The use of a selective serotonin reuptake inhibitor (SSRI), serotonin-norepinephrine reuptake inhibitor (SNRI), tricyclic antidepressant (TCA), benzodiazepine (appropriate as monotherapy only in the absence of a co-occurring mood disorder), or cognitive-behavioral (2009) 312 therapy (CBT) as the initial treatment for panic disorder is strongly supported by demonstrated efficacy in numerous randomized controlled trials [I].
-There is insufficient evidence to recommend any of these pharmacological or psychosocial interventions as superior to the others, or to routinely recommend a combination of treatments over monotherapy [II].
-Considerations that guide the choice of an initial treatment modality include patient preference, the risks and benefits for the particular patient, the patient's past treatment history, the presence of cooccurring general medical and other psychiatric conditions, cost, and treatment availability [I].
+Combination therapy should only be initiated by practitioners with expertise in the psychological and drug treatment of complex, treatment-refractory anxiety disorders and after full discussion with the patients about the benefits and risks of therapy.
+American Psychiatric Association: Practice guideline for the treatment of patients with panic disorder (2009) 294 Initial therapy The use of a selective serotonin reuptake inhibitor (SSRI), serotonin-norepinephrine reuptake inhibitor (SNRI), tricyclic antidepressant (TCA), benzodiazepine (appropriate as monotherapy only in the absence of a co-occurring mood disorder), or CBT as the initial treatment for panic disorder is strongly supported by demonstrated efficacy in numerous randomized controlled trials.